Order MEDIDERMA® MELA 360 Spot Corrector Serum for Clinics

 Frequently Asked Questions

-What are the ingredients in Mediderma Mela 360 spot corrector?
+What are the ingredients in Mediderma Mela 360 Spot Corrector Serum?

-The product is commonly associated with tranexamic acid, vitamin C, niacinamide, and phytic acid.
-These ingredients are used in cosmetic brightening routines and barrier-supportive skincare plans.
-Clinics should verify the current carton and insert before dispensing because cosmetic ingredient lists may be updated.
-Documentation should reflect the product actually supplied, including lot number, expiry date, and any counseling points used in the clinic protocol.
+The formula is commonly associated with tranexamic acid, vitamin C, niacinamide, and phytic acid.
+Clinics should use the current carton and insert as the controlling source because cosmetic ingredient lists can change.

 Specifications